 Obtaining and maintaining access to NEET young people is challenging and, to some degree, participants constitute an opportunity sample.
 Contact was made through Connexions and other support services, via training providers and by ‘snowballing’, whereby those taking part in the research introduced us to other potential participants.
 The sample nevertheless contains representatives from a range of NEET sub-groups including care-leavers, young people with learning disabilities, young parents, early school-leavers, and young offenders.
 Although most came from disadvantaged backgrounds, contrary to populist discourses about NEET young people, all participants had parents with at least some history of employment, or self-employment, usually in manual or routine non-manual occupations.
 Whilst some had successful school careers, most participants had found compulsory education to be unrewarding, and behavioural problems and frequent changes of residence – particularly for those who had been in care – had often led to disrupted schooling.
 Some had few qualifications and found it difficult to re-engage with education in any meaningful sense.

 The data presented below provide some insight into the nature of participants’ experiences during the course of the fieldwork.
-They have been chosen to illuminate each of the three strategies Habermas’ argues are deployed by the state in its attempt to engage young people in capitalist accumulation.
+They have been chosen to illuminate each of the three strategies Strathdee (2013) argues are deployed by the state in its attempt to engage young people in capitalist accumulation.

 Motivating strategies